 Arkansas is one of the strictest states with regard to alcohol, so it is not surprising that its laws are also strict regarding driving under the influence (DUI).
 Arkansas is one of only 12 states that does not serve liquor on Sundays (and it doesn’t allow the sale of liquor on Christmas Day, either).
 On top of that, about half of Arkansas’ counties are dry counties that do not allow the sale of alcohol (though specific cities might allow it anyway).
 One of the best laws that has a real effect on the lives of the victims of DUI is the “dram shop” act.

 If you or a loved one has been injured in a car accident in Arkansas, especially a DUI accident, it is vital that you talk to an attorney.
-Fayetteville car accident attorney Ken Kieklak may be able to recover compensation you need to compensate you for medical bills, lost wages, and your pain and suffering – and the Dram Shop Act may help.
+Fayetteville AR personal injury lawyer Ken Kieklak may be able to recover compensation you need to compensate you for medical bills, lost wages, and your pain and suffering – and the Dram Shop Act may help.

 Liquor Sellers can be Held Accountable for Injuries

 A “dram shop” law has been enacted in 43 states and Washington, D.C., with only Delaware, Kansas, Louisiana, Maryland, Nebraska, Nevada, South Dakota, and Virginia left out.
 The general goal of these laws is to help those who are injured by drunk drivers get compensation for their injuries.
 While car insurance and the drunk driver might be required to pay, either in a civil lawsuit or as part of their criminal penalties, this law does something interesting.
 When a bar, restaurant, or other establishment serves someone alcohol, then allows them to get behind the wheel of the car, dram shop laws open them to liability for the injuries the drunk driver causes.